open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

 * J.Larson – at the next developer community group meeting, they will be adding additional activities and will take a run at prioritization via a voting process.
 Then the priority list can be vetted against the Master Plan document.
 This can be brought back to the next Technical Committee meeting (6/26/20).
 * J.Stine – also can factor in whether an activity is horizontal or vertical as input to the priority
 * D.Cundiff - We can prioritize and sequence the work an do it in that order.
 Or we can allow additional, more periphery activities to be completed and submitted to the OVN
-* J.Larson - 2 classes of activities –foundational and exploratory/community driven/pioneering.
+* J.Larson - recommended that 2 classes of activities be identified –foundational and exploratory/community driven/pioneering.
 Emphasis needs to be on foundational but exploratory/community/pioneering driven will help attract new members, provide new ideas and allow to address fast changing space
-* General discussion was supportive of the 2 class method of foundational and exploratory with the emphasis on foundational **ACTION:**  Dan, Jon and Jim Larson to ID the activities as foundational or exploratory
+* General discussion was supportive of the 2 class method of foundational and exploratory with the emphasis on foundational.
+**ACTION:**  Dan, Jon and Jim Larson to ID the activities as foundational or exploratory

 #### Forming & Running of the working groups: